blogs How to Plan an SEO Budget to Achieve Long-Term Business Growth

 • May need additional time to align the agency with your brand vision

 Choosing between in-house or outsourced SEO boils down to your budget and your business's specific needs.
 If you have the resources to build and maintain an in-house team, it could provide long-term value.
-But if your business is small or you need faster results, outsourcing might be the more practical route.
+However, if your business is small or you need faster results, outsourcing might be the more practical route.

 Step 4: Break Down SEO Costs